-All investments fall under the category 'Deposits other than cash equivalents'.
-Deposits other than cash equivalents include deposits held for investment purposes.
+All investments fall under the category 'Collective Investments Undertakings'.
+Collective Investments Undertakings may include Money Market AAA rated funds held for investment purposes

 SOLVENCY II PURPOSES: STATUTORY REPORTING PURPOSES: Investments are valued at their face value plus accrued interest.
 There are no differences with the Solvency II recognition and valuation basis apart from the reclassification of Accrued Interest from Investments to Other Liabilities as outlined in section D.3.2 Note 3.